Kelly Ripa Puts Daughter In Her Place After ‘Year Of The Mustache’ Throwback Has Lola Saying ‘What The?’

 “Handsome couple as always,” another fan wrote.

 “Every pic…a classic.
-Lovely lovely couple” was another comment.
+Lovely lovely couple,” another commented.

 When it comes to throwbacks, Kelly is a heavyweight.
-The star’s Instagram feed is filled with old-school moments from back in the day – many include Mark and the couple’s three children.
-Lola is joined by brothers Joaquin and Anthony.
-Both appeared with their father in a recent photo that doubled up as a present-day update and a throwback.
-Kelly had, of course, put her signature humor stamp in the post’s delivery: the blonde took to her caption in French by suggesting that the walls behind the trio had gotten smaller.
-Clearly, everybody had gotten older (and the boys bigger).
+The star’s Instagram feed is filled with old-school moments from back in the day.
+Many include Mark and the couple’s three children; Lola is joined by brothers Joaquin and Anthony.
+Both appeared with their father in a recent photo that doubled as a present-day update and a throwback.
+Kelly had, of course, put her signature humor stamp in the post’s delivery; the blonde took to her caption in French by suggesting that the walls behind the trio had gotten smaller.
+Clearly, everybody had gotten older — and the boys bigger.

 Kelly’s update today proved hugely popular.
 It had racked up over 14,000 likes within one hour of going live.
 The same time frame brought over 211 fans into the post’s comments section.